GeneCurationCoalition/gencc-website/docs/faq.md

 *This framework is intended to address highly penetrant monogenic forms of disease

 ### Definitive
 The role of this gene in this particular disease has been repeatedly demonstrated in both the research and clinical diagnostic settings, and has been upheld over time (at least 2 independent publications over 3 years’ time).
 No convincing evidence has emerged that contradicts the role of the gene in the specified disease.
+(Please note that not all submitters distinguish between strong and definitive.
+Thus, a strong submission may be the highest validity from a particular submitter.
+Please contact individual submitters if you have questions about this.)

 ## &nbsp;
 ### Strong